 Also, because of the advent of e-commerce and being well-informed in the past decade, the Indian consumer has more often than not been buying apparel that is not only high on fashion or is trendy, but also, pretty high on the ‘sustainable’ factor.
 The increasing importance of sustainable and transparent supply chains is a major trend affecting the buying habits of consumers.

-To ensure that the fashion sector incorporates sustainability with regard to social aspects, economic dependencies, and ecological sensitivities, right from the outset, there are now different brands coming up in the fashion sector which are pledging to use only sustainable materials in textile manufacturing.
+To ensure that the fashion sector incorporates sustainability about social aspects, economic dependencies, and ecological sensitivities, right from the outset, there are now different brands coming up in the fashion sector which are pledging to use only sustainable materials in textile manufacturing.
 This is the new initiative launched by Sustainable Revolution championed by Union Minister for Textiles Smriti Zubin Irani which aims to move towards sustainable fashion that contributes to a clean environment.

 Project SU.RE (sustainable resolution) involves 16 leading retail fashion brands like Future Group, Shoppers Stop, Aditya Birla Retail, Arvind Brands, Lifestyle, Max, Raymond, House of Anita Dongre, Westside, Spykar, Levis, Bestsellers, and Trends as signatories.
-These brands have committed to source a significant portion of their total consumption using sustainable raw materials and processes by 2025.
+These brands have committed to sourcing a significant portion of their total consumption using sustainable raw materials and processes by 2025.
 It is one of the most responsible and timely steps taken by the apparel industry of India, and these brands commit to moving towards sustainable fashion.

 According to Elizabeth Jacob, founder of Liz Jacob, “The ethos of our brand is built on sustainable and ethical trade practices… and promoting only sustainable, natural fabrics, especially local textiles.”